-Close to a year after marriage, David and I were excited to start our family around the same time we decided to adopt.
+Close to a year after marriage, David and I began growing our family biologically and through adoption.
 We wanted to begin an adoption first because of the time and attention we knew the process required.
-We had a “plan” for all our children to be close in age.
+We had a “plan” for all of our children to be close in age.
 We dreamt of little feet running around the house and how their ages would give them a sibling bond — tying them close together for life.

 We began trying to conceive a child at the end of August 2012 while starting the adoption process around the same time.

 That same day filled with celebrating the gift of new life soon took a spiraling turn.
 The following morning after sharing the news with my parents, I woke up empty and aching from all that had transpired the terrible night before.